connexcs/docs/system-status.md

 2. Enter the Title
 3. Select the status
 4. Select the visibility
-5. Enter the brief description about the issue
+5. Enter a brief description about the issue
 6. Click Save

 ![alt text][system-status-3]